mondrag3/bh_analysis/README.md

 The compiled executables are created in the `bin` directory.
 Help message can be displayed by running `./bin/executable -h`, or `./bin/executable --help`, or, in most cases, simply `./bin/executable` without any arguments.

-Listed below is the list of executables, their purpose, and usage examples.
+Below is the list of executables, their purpose, and usage examples.

 ### reweigh
 * Purpose: Reweighting of BlackHat ntuples